 (a) The State Board of Education shall provide technical

-assistance to assist with the development and implementation of School and District Improvement Plans.
+assistance to schools in school improvement status to assist with the development and implementation of Improvement Plans.

 Schools or school districts that fail to make reasonable efforts to